percona/proxysql-admin-tool/README.md

   --enable, -e                       Auto-configure Percona XtraDB Cluster nodes into ProxySQL --update-cluster                   Updates the cluster membership, adds new cluster nodes
                                      to the configuration.
   --update-mysql-version             Updates the mysql-server_version variable in ProxySQL with the version
                                      from a node in the cluster.
   --quick-demo                       Setup a quick demo with no authentication --syncusers                        Sync user accounts currently configured in MySQL to ProxySQL
-                                     May be used with --enable.
+                                     May be used with --enable.  --server may be used with this to specify a single server to sync.
-                                     (deletes ProxySQL users not in MySQL) --sync-multi-cluster-users         Sync user accounts currently configured in MySQL to ProxySQL May be used with --enable.
+                                     (deletes ProxySQL users not in MySQL) --sync-multi-cluster-users         Sync user accounts currently configured in MySQL to ProxySQL May be used with --enable.  --server may be used with this to specify a single server to sync.
                                      (doesn't delete ProxySQL users not in MySQL) --is-enabled                       Checks if the current configuration is enabled in ProxySQL.
   --status                           Returns a status report on the current configuration.
-                                     If "--writer-hg=<NUM>" is specified, than the
+                                     If "--writer-hg=<NUM>" is specified, then the
                                      data corresponding to the galera cluster with that writer hostgroup is displayed.
 Otherwise, information
                                      for all clusters will be displayed.
   --version, -v                      Prints the version info

 ```

 ___Prerequisites___